Spanish (SPAN)

 SPAN 192.
 Latin American Women Writers in Translation.
 3 hours.

 Introduction to literature by Latin American women from the seventeenth century to the present.
 Focus on the role literature has played in the negotiation of gender identities in the private and the public spheres.
 Course Information: Same as GWS 192, and LALS 192.
-No credit toward any major or minor program in Spanish.
 Taught in English.
-Class Schedule Information: To be properly registered, students must enroll in one Lecture and one Discussion.
+Extensive computer use required.
 Individual and Society course, and World Cultures course.

 SPAN 196.
 Totalitarianism, Writing and Cinema.
 3 hours.